frdeso/adding-kernel-tracepoints/README.md

 5. [TP_printk](http://lxr.linux.no/linux+v3.7.5/include/trace/ftrace.h#L579)

-The first part of the analysis was to find what were the tracepoint already in page in the Linux Kenel.
+The first part of the analysis was to find what were the tracepoint already in place in the Linux Kenel.
 ##Traps
 ###What is a system trap?
 A trap is type of interruption.
 It is sometime thought as a synchronous interrupt.
 Those